yashrmaa/yasharma/content/posts/rainier/index.md

 I summited [Mount Rainier](https://en.wikipedia.org/wiki/Mount_Rainier) in August 2023, specifically 9-12 August.
 I started training way too early on November ‘22.
 Felt like the more I train the more I’d enjoy the trip.
 You know things are way more enjoyable when you’re not dying.
 Realistically I started in January then went on a trip in march so I couldn't train at all that month.

 My training was anything but planned.
 Being early made me lazy so I never followed a plan even though I wanted to and should have.
 I started climbing stairs with weights in April.
 It was hard and brutal.
-I think the best I did was 1:30 hours a couple of times and the max frequency I achieved was twice a week.
+I think the most I did was train for 1h 30m, a couple of times and the max frequency I achieved was twice a week.

 I had stressed about the prep so much that I started to get annoyed by it.
 It was long, monotonous and boring especially in humid NY summers.
 By may, I was somewhat burned out by the training program (still no program, it was all stairs once or twice a week with some weight training).